 With controls similar to the Stomp Under Foot option above, this creation focuses on delivering one of the most tweakable versions of the later Muffs, combining aspects of the Civil War and the Black Russian.
 You get Tone, Gain, and Volume, of course, as well as Mids for allowing you to cut when necessary.
 As an accessory to that knob, there’s a three-way selector switch that alters the character of the low end.
 Center is the standard EQ, down adds in a bit more bass, and up will shake the glass out of your neighbor’s windows.

 The artwork appears to have changed a few times including a special limited edition, so if you go in search of a used one, it may not line up with the image above.
 Aside from this, Mojo Hand also makes the Iron Bell, which isn’t focused on a particular Muff so much as it is working to capture the Gilmour sound.
-They also have the 1979 OP-AMP style and the BMP-2 Russian style.
+They also have the 1979 OP-AMP style.

 Big Muff type: Civil War and Black Russian

 If you want to save some money, buying used on Reverb can get the price under $100 occasionally.